What Does CCPA Stand for and What Does It Mean for Business?

 Intended to give Californians more control over how their data is stored and used, it introduces ground-breaking data protections by giving residents a more substantial say over the fate of their personal information.

-The CCPA grants California consumers three critical rights when it comes to the use and sale of their data on the internet.
-These are:
+The CCPA grants California consumers critical rights when it comes to the use and sale of their data on the internet.
+Let’s go into more detail about what each means.

 - The right to access information: Consumers in California are entitled to know which categories of personal information was collected or sold, from where, to whom, and why.